qti/ifb299-property-management/README.md

 Heroku will automatically pull from the production branch, so merge it with master to see changes reflected on the Heroku site.

+*Refer to Jira page group 25 for burndown chart, task tracking and time management